HSAFoundation/HSA-Conformance-Tests-PRM/docs/HsaPrmConformance.md

 ## Command line options

-The "hc" supports the following command line options:
+"hcprm" program supports the following command line options:

-- `-tests TestSet`: prefix of test to run, e.g. `-tests prm/` to run all the tests;
+- `-tests TestSet`: prefix of tests to run, e.g. `-tests prm/` to run all the tests;
-- `-exclude File`: file containing a list of tests to be excluded from testing;
+- `-exclude File`: file containing a list of test prefixes to be excluded from testing;
 - `-verbose`: enables detailed test output in a log file;
 - `-testlog File`: name for a log file, the default name is test.log;
 - `-runner hrunner`: a mode of test grouping.
 By default, tests are not grouped.
 See also option `-testloglevel` which also affects grouping.